 Expert advice and tips on improving your photography from Damien Demolder.
-He gives his appraisal of Waterfall by Paul Hayday and offers advice on how it might be improved.
+He gives his appraisal of Tulips by Marie Brook-Smith and offers advice on how it might be improved.

 Levon Biss has spent more than two years creating stunning insect portraits using a unique microscopic shooting set-up, as he explains to Steve Fairclough

 From holding their breath to leaning against walls, photographers have lots of tricks for getting sharp images when they’re handholding their cameras.
 Thanks to technology their images could be sharper still, however.
 Most camera systems have some form of stabilisation…